 - 1. There is no financial obligation on the part of the agency.
 It is suggested that a mileage reimbursement be given for assignment benefiting the agencies involving the student using their vehicle. - 2.
 To provide the student with experiences which will meet the stated objectives as contained in this manual for each field level. - 3.
 To hold the student responsible for assignments made by the agency either in terms of time, attendance, or other agency requirements. - 4.
-To provide an experienced degreed social worker as a resource person for the student and to act as his/her supervisor. - 5.
+To provide an experienced degreed social worker as a resource person for the student and to act as their supervisor. - 5.
 To provide opportunities for supervision of the student.
 This could be through individual conferences, joint conferences or staff meetings. - 6.
 To provide an evaluation of the student in a form supplied by the College. - 7.
-To participate in field instructor trainings - 8.
-To follow equal employment standards with regard to race, ethnicity, national origin, immigration status, color, sex, sexual orientation, gender identity, genetic information or expression, marital status, age, political belief, religion, class, veteran status, and mental or physical ability.
+To participate in field instructor trainings. - 8.
+To follow equal employment standards with regard to race, ethnicity, nationality, culture, immigration status, color, sex, sexual orientation, gender, gender identity and expression, generational status, genetic information, marital status, age, caste, political ideology, religion/spirituality, class, veteran status, immigration status, tribal sovereign status, legal status, disability and ability.